rafiqhasan/covid-vaccine-alert-India/readme.md

 ## **Features**:
 - Script runs in local, directly from EXE
 - Searches cowin site on basis of pincode every 5s
+- No need to register on any 3rd party site and share details
 - Feature to provide age limit, on which alert should be given
 - Feature to provide minimum number of slots, on which alert should be given
 - If slot found then gives alert sound( Dekstop alerts ) and  ( Whatsapp alerts ) to configured number